Fargo, ND Arts Scene: Theaters, Galleries, Music and Museums

 Bluestem Center for the Arts hosts concerts and events and also is home to Trollwood Performing Arts School.
 The Stage at Island Park is a half-round theater that hosts plays, concerts and events.
 Additionally, the Fargo-Moorhead Community Theatre puts on several shows a year and offers acting classes for all ages, and Theatre B has an ensemble cast that puts on about four shows annually.

 The Fargo Moorhead Ballet also entertains local audiences, performing in shows such as A Midsummer Night's Dream, while the Fargo-Moorhead Opera and Fargo-Moorhead Symphony Orchestra offer several concerts each season.
 Great Plans Harmony, a 50-member men's chorus, performs music in genres such as gospel, barbershop and vocal jazz.
+For even more live music, head to The Aquarium and Studio 222.

 The music scene in Fargo heats up each August as the city sponsors a two-day Blues Festival, which has been recognized as one of the best of its kind in the country.
+Fargo's Jazz or "Jass" Festival also takes place in August, and the free, two-day event includes live performances from local musicians.

 In nearby Detroit Lakes, Minn., a favorite summer event is WE Fest, an annual country music festival at the Soo Pass Ranch.